 G. The Northern Secretary shall assist the State Secretary in maintaining records and serving required notices for the Northern Region.

 H. The Southern Secretary shall assist the State Secretary in maintaining records and required notices for the Southern Region.

 I. The State Treasurer shall take custody of funds.
 She/he shall deposit funds in the Caucus account.
 She/he shall make reports at each regular meeting of the organization and receipts.
-She/he shall file financial reports with the California Democratic Party as required.
+She/he shall file quarterly financial reports with the California Democratic Party as required.

 K. The Southern Outreach Chair shall oversee activities of the Development, Education, and Membership Committee with respect to the Southern Region.